sevaggap/Employee-Management-System/README.md

 <a name="install"></a>
 ## Installation
 Clone the repository, and input your MySQL password in the indicated location in the index.js file.
 Run npm install to install the necessary Inquirer, console.table, and mysql2 packages.
-Once complete run the node index.js commands to start the application.s
+Once complete run the node index.js command to start the application

  <a name="usage"></a>
 ## Usage